raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        5
 ```

-(Note that if you don't *have* a `first`, you don't *get* a first.)
+If we already have an iterator, we don't need `split`: Once you take teh `first` value, the iterator will return the rest of the values automatically.
+But as we see in this example, we might have an expression that provides an iterator, so `split` lets us bind both values at once.

-The inverse of splitting an iterable into `first` and `rest` is to `join` them.
-We'll use a generator for this.
-To maintain symmetry with `split`, we'll fake named keywords with destructuring, and use the same rule: If you don't supply a `first`, it won't join a `first`:
+The inverse of splitting an iterable into `first` and `rest` is to `join` them:

 ```javascript
 function * join (first, rest) {